metageni/SUPER-FOCUS/README.md

 This will run SUPER-FOCUS using `query.fasta` as a query, and output results into `myOutputDirectory`.

 #### General recommendations
-- The FOCUS reduction is not necessary if not wanted (it is off by default: set `-focus 1` to run FOCUS reduction).
+- The FOCUS reduction is not necessary if not wanted (it is off by default: set `-focus 1` to run FOCUS reduction)
-- Run RAPSearch for short sequences, it is less sensitive for long sequences.
+- Run RAPSearch for short sequences, it is less sensitive for long sequences
 - Primarily use DIAMOND for large datasets only.
-It is slower than blastx for small datasets.
+It is slower than blastx for small datasets
+- BLAST is known for being really slow

 ### Output
 SUPER-FOCUS output will be add the folder selected by the `-dir` argument.